introdh2016/syllabus/README.md

 -   2016-10-25: Practicum: CartoDB Part II

     -   Crampton, Jeremy.
 Mapping: A Critical Introduction to Cartography and GIS.
 Wiley-Blackwell, 2010.
 (To be provided.)

+    -  Due: Paragraph or two with initial ideas for the final grant project.
+Post to [Final Grant GitHub Repo](https://github.com/introdh2016/final_grant).

 -   2016-10-27: Discuss collection of NEH Grants & project proposals

 Part 4: Network Analysis